tasmota/docs/docs/Berry.md

 # Berry Scripting Language :material-cpu-32-bit:

-!!! info "If you're new to Berry, have a look at [Berry Introduction (in 20 minutes of less)](Berry-Introduction.md)"

-!!! info "Berry Scripting is included in all Tasmota32 builds.
-It is not supported on ESP82xx"
+!!! info "Berry Scripting is included in all `tasmota32` builds.
+It is **NOT** supported on ESP82xx"

-!!! info "If you plan to code in Berry, you should enable `#define USE_BERRY_DEBUG` which will give you much more details when coding"
+!!! tip "If you plan to code in Berry, you should enable `#define USE_BERRY_DEBUG` which will give you much more details when coding"

 <img style="float:right;height:40px" alt="Berry logo" src="../_media/berry/berry.svg">